typst-community/rowmantic/docs/rowmantic-manual.typ

 === Sizing Delimiters in Annotated Matrix

-This example draws a matrix using `rowtable` and inserts iteratively sized delimiters in `rowspan` cells.
+This example draws a matrix using `rowgrid` and inserts iteratively sized delimiters in `rowspan` cells.
 Grid lines are drawn to show how the table is constructed.

 #show-example(breakable: true, ```typst
-/// Measure a table's size
+/// Measure a grid's size
 /// Successively remove display of each row
 ///  (first full table, then remove 0, then remove 0 and 1, and so on).
-/// Returns an array of measurements which is a size profile of the array's rows
+/// Returns an array of measurements which is a size profile of the grid's rows
 /// (or columns if `attr: "x"`)
-#let measure-table(t, min: 0, max: 50, attr: "y") = {
+#let measure-grid(t, min: 0, max: 50, attr: "y") = {
   let wh = (x: "width", y: "height").at(attr) let result = ()
   for i in range(max) {
     let sz = measure({
-      show table.cell: it => {
+      show grid.cell: it => {
         if it.at(attr) < i { none } else { it }
       }
       t